okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 Use these steps to add or edit a template in one of the Okta-supported languages.

-> **Note:** With a free developer edition of an Okta org, you need to contact [Okta support](https://support.okta.com/help) to access email customization.
+> **Note:** To access email customization with a free developer edition of an Okta org, you need to contact [Okta support](https://support.okta.com/help).

 1. In the Admin Console, go to **Customizations** > **Emails**.
 1. Click a default email template listed in the left pane.